What is the Liquid Network?

 For security reasons converting from BTC to LBTC requires the completion of 102 Bitcoin blocks so it takes quite a while to convert.

-Anybody can get involved and create an LBT by going through a process known as ‘pegging-in’.
+Anybody can get involved and create an LBTC by going through a process known as ‘pegging-in’.

-Basically, you’re locking up some BTC in a Liquid Network multisig wallet.
+Basically, this means you’re locking up some BTC in a Liquid Network multisig wallet and converrting that same value into LBTC.

-The wallet will freeze the BTC and produce the same amount of LBTC on the Liquid Network, and once produced the LBTC is yours to use on the Liquid Network.
+The wallet will freeze the BTC and produce the same amount of LBTC, and once produced the LBTC is yours to use freely on the Liquid Network.

 The pegging in process with Blockstream takes some technical know-how, and has to be done through a participating full node.
 It is much easier to do on a member exchange, so I would advise this for the average person.